MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1a6--bluetooth-error-recovery-livedump.md

 ---
 title: Bug Check 0x1A6 BLUETOOTH_ERROR_RECOVERY_LIVEDUMP
 description: The BLUETOOTH_ERROR_RECOVERY_LIVEDUMP bug check has a value of 0x000001A6.
-It indicates that a  Bluetooth radio (device) has attempted an error recovery.
+It indicates that the Bluetooth radio driver has initiated error recovery to attempt to reset the radio from an irremediable condition.
 keywords: ["Bug Check 0x1A6 BLUETOOTH_ERROR_RECOVERY_LIVEDUMP", "BLUETOOTH_ERROR_RECOVERY_LIVEDUMP"]
-ms.date: 01/10/2019
+ms.date: 01/28/2019
 topic_type:
 - apiref
 api_name: